 There's a throne room (of sorts) near the temple, connected to it by surveillance camera and holographic imager.
 If you enter the temple, sometimes the imager will be running and you can see Gehn hurriedly switch it off - and you can't catch him before he escapes.

 During the normal course of events, the first thing you find is the transmitting room, which contains the holographic camera, and the two surveillance monitors which show the inside of the temple and the monorail terminal outside; there's also a switch to open and shut the temple's main door.
 The next thing you find, just down the corridor from the preceding room, is a secret entrance to the temple.
 The game permits you to put the full picture together yourself: Gehn is in the transmission room; he waits for representatives from the village to arrive via the monorail, at which point he flicks the switch to open the door, sits down in the throne, and lowers the hologram apparatus into position; his image is then projected into the temple to speak with his lowly subjects, who most assuredly have no idea that they could reach him simply by finding the door and walking down the hallway.
 He has a terrifying amount of technology invested in making the more superstitious of the villagers view him as omnipotent.
 This is by no means the only manifestation of his controlling nature, but as early glimpses go it's profoundly unsettling, and gives you a very good idea of whom you're up against.

 There's a periscope in the middle of the lake on Village Island, which turns out to be connected to another hidden surveillance room.
-When you're out wandering around the lake, it's not used.
+Fortunately, when you're out wandering around the lake, it's not used.
 However, Cyan originally intended to have the periscope pointed at you the entire time, but it was too complex to render in every shot.

 Porting Disaster: Porting the original game to the Nintendo DS did not go so well, given the DS's lower resolution and lack of a context-sensitive mouse cursor.